samclarke/sceditor.com/content/documentation/custom-format.md

 };
 ```

-If a method is missing it just won't be called, no error will occur.
+If a method is missing no error will occur, it just won't be called.